Purchasing Card Policy

 ||Budget will be charged $1,000 infraction fee, which will continue to be charged for all further infractions.

 J. Appeal Process

 A Cardholder may appeal the cancellation of a P-Card.
-The appeal must be made in writing to the Assistant Vice President for Procurement Services, who has sole discretion to reinstate the P-Card.
+The appeal must be made in writing to the Associate Vice President of Accounts Payable & Procurement Services, who has sole discretion to reinstate the P-Card.
 If it is determined that a P-Card will be reinstated, the Cardholder will be required to comply with the P-Card Policy and Guidelines moving forward.
 Any additional violations by the Cardholder will result in permanent cancellation of all P-Card rights without appeal, and appropriate personnel action will be taken.